 The activities of the LDA are monitored by ALDA on a regular basis through constant contact with LDAs delegates and assessed on a yearly basis by the Governing Board of ALDA.
 LDAs are asked to provide a report of their activities and the action and sustainability plans.
 LDAs are given the label if they have implemented the activities planned in a financially sustainable way.

-3.3 Financial contribution of international partners International partners contribute to the support of the LDA by financing the functioning of the LDA, thus the costs of the LDA delegate(s), office material, travels and support to implementation of projects.
-Normally, partners contribute financially with a minimum of 2,000 EUR and up to 5,000 EUR.
-We normally reach 20,000 EUR per years for operating with a small office.
+3.3 Financial contribution of international partners

+International partners contribute to the support of the LDA by financing its operations, covering costs such as the LDA delegate(s), office materials, travels, and project implementation support.
+Typically, partners contribute financially with a minimum of 2,000 EUR and up to 5,000 EUR.
+We usually aim to reach a total of 20,000 EUR per year operating with a small office.

 The financial contribution of partners is paid to ALDA which transfers the money of partners to the LDA through an annual operating grant.

 Membership to ALDA does not cover the financial support to a LDA.
 Members of ALDA can pay in a unique envelope the membership fee and the financial support to the LDA.